jureslak/racunalniske-delavnice/fmf/python_v_divjini/README.md

 Such tests are called **unit tests**, because they test a single unit.

 ### Task 2
-Go to  `samples/` folder and write a `to_binary` function, that converts an integer to a binary string.
+Go to  `samples/` folder, create a `binary.py` file and write a `to_binary` function, that converts an integer to a binary string.

 Unit tests in python are written using the built in `unittest` package.
 Usually every `something.py` file is accompanied by a `test_something.py` file that